stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 but I could not bear to study them long.
 They fastened themselves on me with a horrible persistence, so that I closed the panel gaspingly and left the creature to wriggle about unseen in its matted straw and spectral twilight.
 I must have reeled a bit, for I saw that the doctor was gently holding my arm as he guided me away.
-I was stuttering over and over again: &ldquo;B-but for God&rsquo;s sake,   what is it?&rdquo;
+I was stuttering over and over again:  "B-but for God's sake,   what is it? "

   Dr. McNeill told me the story in his private office as I sprawled opposite him in an easy-chair.
 The gold and crimson of late afternoon changed to the violet of early